silexlabs/Silex/packages/silex-lib/readme.md

 * http://www.silexlabs.org/silex/silex-licensing/

+##Installation on your local computer (developers only)

+Developers you can clone this repository and start the serveur (unifile), the back end of Silex, with nodejs.
+See instructions bellow.

+Clone this repository, and do not forget the sub modules (cloud-explorer and unifile)

+Then install node.js http://nodejs.org/

+Start the server with "node cloud-explorer/unifile/lib/gateway.js"

+And open http://localhost:5000/ in a browser

 ##Distribution/packages

-Developers you can clone this repository and start the serveur (unifile), the back end of Silex, with nodejs.
-For this, see cloud-explorer/unifile/readme.md

 You can use Silex online on www.silex.io or locally or on your server.